T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Hic - Alaegor damn it!
 Hic" Aaron slammed a gauntlet against its chest, a loud clang sounded, like a hollow metal drum.
 "Ha!
 The metal man has the 'iccups!
 Ha!"
 Michael downed the rest of his tankard and fell back into the barstool next to Aaron's.
 Natalie chuckled to herself, and made her way back to the party's booth.
 On her way, she noticed a pair of young scholars playing a dice game of betting at one of the tables. *Jibber-Jab*.

+"Orders are in.
+Heh, I think Aaron got the hiccups."
+Natalie relayed to the booth.
+"Curious.
+We were just discussing the matter of supplies."
+Gabriel said, nodding to Lyric.
+"Ur - yes.
+The MoAH has paid for a carriage, well, it's more of a wagon, and a single horse. "